-- 8.9 A major challenge facing the future of Rolleston on Dove is to balance the desire to protect the charm of the village with the need for the village to grow and evolve in a sensitive manner.
-The policies in this section seek to reflect the simple design principles which the community has considered will help to achieve this aim. - 8.10 The parish of Rolleston on Dove's landscape is dominated by green open spaces and mature trees.
+- 8.8 A major challenge facing the future of Rolleston on Dove is to balance the desire to protect the charm of the village with the need for the village to grow and evolve in a sensitive manner.
+The policies in this section seek to reflect the simple design principles which the community has considered will help to achieve this aim. - 8.9 The Parish of Rolleston on Dove's landscape is dominated by green open spaces and mature trees.
 It is considered that these principles should be continued with usable green areas of public open space being designed to effectively integrate with the private dwellings on new residential developments.
 This is only effective on developments of a reasonable scale.
 It is therefore considered that developments of less than ten dwellings will not have to provide public open space unless there is a lack of public open space within close proximity.
-However, if such developments do provide public open space when they are not required to, then they should be viewed more favourably. - 8.11 Where appropriate in the design of new houses (as distinct from flats), front gardens should be large enough to accommodate the planting of at least one tree per dwelling.
-This will help to maintain the feel of a village in a rural setting.
-For flatted development, such a requirement will not be in place.
-However, such developments should seek to maximise the number of trees that are provided on site.
-This is particularly the case where any part of the site has public access. - 8.12 It is considered that these requirements provide the best prospect of maintaining these principles. - 8.13 These aspirations to maintain the character and appearance of the rural settlement are further echoed in the responses from community engagement, which stated that "it is 'highly important' to have open and green spaces inside the village", "to enjoy being able to walk out of a front door and being able to walk in open countryside within a few minutes", "Rolleston has a fantastic village community and the friendly identity is because of the relatively small size of the lovely village" and "Rolleston is a pretty village I feel happy and proud to tell people I live here".
+However, if such developments do provide public open space when they are not required to, then they should be viewed more favourably. - 8.10 It is considered that these requirements provide the best prospect of maintaining these principles. - 8.11 These aspirations to maintain the character and appearance of the rural settlement are further echoed in the responses from community engagement, which stated that "it is 'highly important' to have open and green spaces inside the village", "to enjoy being able to walk out of a front door and being able to walk in open countryside within a few minutes", "Rolleston has a fantastic village community and the friendly identity is because of the relatively small size of the lovely village" and "Rolleston is a pretty village I feel happy and proud to tell people I live here".
 In the Environment section earlier in the Neighbourhood Development Plan we identify key views, the importance of the Conservation Area and other assets within the Neighbourhood Area that could be further protected or enhanced through the policies of this Neighbourhood Development Plan.
-Similarly key issues to be addressed of which some relate to design and character were also identified shown in the Community and Stakeholder section of the Neighbourhood Development Plan. - 8.14 The adopted Local Plan further supports and promotes high quality design in all new development through the policies of the adopted Local Plan and complemented by the adopted Supplementary Planning Document on Design, which informs any new development.
+Similarly key issues to be addressed of which some relate to design and character were also identified shown in the Community and Stakeholder section of the Neighbourhood Development Plan. - 8.12 The adopted Local Plan further supports and promotes high quality design in all new development through the policies of the adopted Local Plan and complemented by the adopted Supplementary Planning Document on Design, which informs any new development.
 The adopted Local Plan also highlights the importance of good community engagement in new development encouraging developers to: